-The HUCTW election for Union Executive Board Positions and Local Union Representatives will take place on Tuesday, December 5, 2017, at numerous voting locations across all Harvard campuses.
+The HUCTW special election for Regional Representatives to the Negotiating Team will take place on Tuesday, March 6th, at numerous voting locations across all Harvard campuses.
 You need to be an HUCTW member in order to vote and and you must bring a photo ID.
 You can vote at any ballot location.

 About HUCTW Elections